 I’ve seen the original maybe 25 times over the years and know it inside-out.
 I went into this thinking that there was absolutely nothing they could possibly do to make a better film of this story.
-My thinking was that if you weren’t familiar with the original then perhaps this would go over well as an updated version but for those of us who saw the first one there would likely be disappointment.
+My thinking was that if you weren’t familiar with the original then perhaps this would go over well as an updated version.
+For those of us who saw the first one there’d likely be lots to be disappointed about.

 Thankfully the original was done in true Hollywood fashion and that meant that they strayed often enough from the original book the film is based on to give this truer version some room to breathe.